Gliganu/CarND_Vehicle_Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-This can be ovserved in the `create_img_mean_to_bbox_dict`
+This can be ovserved in the `create_img_mean_to_bbox_dict`.

+For every frame, i combine all the predictions from the previous 5 frames and use a threshold of 30 for the resulting heatmap.

+These parameters have been chosen after a visual inspection of the results.

 ### Here are some frames and their corresponding heatmaps with the final bounding box drawn on the image